 ABSTRACT

 Avocado (Persea americana Mill.) is considered the most nutritious of all fruits.
 The farmers in Sidama Region and Gedio zone usually grow avocado plants from the seeds in their backyards or small gardens without proper use of fertilizers.
-An experiment was carried out in Wondogenet, Shebedino, Wonago and Dilla Zuria Districts for two consecutive years from 2020/21 to 2022 to Evaluate Vermicompost for Growth of Avocado Seedlings.
-Seedlings for root stalk were raised on five selected farms in each location and grafted to Hass and Fruit varieties.
+An experiment was carried out in Wondogenet, Shebedino, Wonago and Dilla Zuria Districts for two consecutive years from 2020/21 to 2022 to Evaluate vermicompost for growth of avocado seedlings.
+Seedlings for root stalk were raised on five selected farms in each location and grafted to Hass and Fruit varieties The experiment was laid out in Randomized Complete Bock Design (RCBD) with eight treatments and three replications. .
 The treatments were(1) 0.7 kg/plant vc,(2)1.33kg/plant vc (3) 2kg/plant vc (4)100kg NPS /hectar (5) 0.7kg/plant vc+50kg NPS/hectar (6)1.33kg/plant vc +50kg NPS/hectar(7)2kg/plant vc+50kg NPS/hectar and (8) control (forest soil).
-The experiment was laid out in Randomized Complete Bock Design (RCBD) with eight treatments and three replications.
 All fertilizers were applied during planting according to the treatments.
-Data on germination date, plant height in three different time interval, leaf number also in different interval, maturity period of seedlings, grafting and grafted date of avocado and trunk diameter were collected and analyzed statistically using SAS software version 9.0.
-Results indicated that the highest values of seedling height, number of leaves and days to germination were recorded to be 30cm, 32 and 38 days, treatment 0.7kg/plant,in Dila Zuria and wonago district.
-Whereas inShebedino, these parameters were recorded to be, 36cm, 52 and 13, respectively by treatment 1.33kg/plant.
-The values in Wondogenet were 42.7 cm, 46 and 17.5, respectively by treatments 0..7kg/plant by the same above parameters.
-The highest grafted trunckConclusions: Application of 0.7 kg/plant vermicompost,was found to be best for growth of avocado seedlings in DillaZuria, Wonago and Wondogenet districts, whereas 1.33 kg/plant vermicompost was found to be best for the growth of the seedlings in Shebedino district.
+Data on germination date, plant height in three different time interval, and leaf number also in different interval, maturity period of seedlings, grafting and grafted date of avocado and trunk diameter were collected and analyzed statistically using SAS software version 9.0.
+Results indicated that the highest values of seedling height, number of leaves and days to germination were recorded to be 30cm, 32 and 38 days,respectively in treatment 0.7kg/plant vermicompost,in Dila Zuria and Wonago district.
+Whereas In Shebedino, these parameters highest values of seedling height, number of leaves and days to germination were recorded 36cm, 52 and 13, respectively in treatment 1.33kg/plant vermicompost application.
+The maximum values were seedling height (42.7 cm), leaf number (46) and days to germination (17.5), respectively when treatments 0.7kg/plantvermicompost was applied by the same above parameters in Wondogenet.
+The highest grafted trunkConclusions: Application of 0.7 kg/plant vermicompost was found to be best for growth of avocado seedlings in DillaZuria, Wonago and Wondogenet districts, whereas 1.33 kg/plant vermicompost was found to be best for the growth of the seedlings in Shebedino district.

 Keywords: Avocado, Grafting, Organic fertilizer,Seedling, Vermicompost